Overview

 Nut Policy

-Children come to Camp with severe or life-threatening allergies.
-To ensure that Camp is a safe environment for all Hurontario campers, Hurontario is designated as “nut aware”.
+Children come to camp with severe or life-threatening allergies.
+To ensure that camp is a safe environment for all Hurontario campers, Hurontario is designated as “nut aware”.

-If your child has a life-threatening allergy, please send two clearly labelled Epi Pens.
-Campers with allergies requiring the wearing of an Epi pen, will wear one Epi Pen in a fanny pack, and the counsellor will carry a second.
-The Club Med will have extra Epi-pens.
+If your child has a life-threatening allergy, please send two clearly labelled EpiPens.
+Campers with allergies that require him to carry an EpiPen will wear one EpiPen in a fanny pack, and the counsellor will carry a second.
+The Club Med will have extra EpiPens at all times.

 Sun Safety